how to improve core web vitals.

 Having a poor Performance Score isn’t going to remove your site from Google search.
 In fact, the impact may be minimal to your site.
 However, it is a good idea to stay on top of this metric and make your site perform as quickly and smoothly as possible.
 If you can improve these metrics, you have a better chance of getting more attention from both Google and your target audience.

-How to Improve Your Website’s Core Web Vitals
+How To Improve Your Website’s Core Web Vitals

-#1: Decrease Third-Party Plugins on Your Website
+#1: Decrease Third-Party Plugins On Your Website

 Your website likely has at least a few third-party plugins or tracking scripts.
 These are typically bits of javascript code that a developer has input on certain pages of your site.
 Examples include Facebook pixels, Google Tag Manager, Google Analytics, Google’s reCAPTCHA, and Hotjar.